80cmdude/EmbeddedPicker/README.md

 My code is far from perfect so please feel free to raise pull requests or submit tickets so that I can improve if needed :)

 ## Acknowledgements
 I originally came across this project by amay077 [link](https://github.com/amay077/Xamarin_Forms_PickerViewSample) after searching for hours.
 From here I have created a simpler but more customisable picker.
 However if you want a multiple rowed picker then the one on that link is fantastic.

+Thanks to https://github.com/djordje200179 for the UWP implementation :)

 I hope this helps :)